infiniflow/ragflow/docs/references/python_api_reference.md

   - `"presentation"`: Presentation
   - `"picture"`: Picture
   - `"one"`: One
+  - `"email"`: Email
   - `"knowledge_graph"`: Knowledge Graph
     Ensure your LLM is properly configured on the **Settings** page before selecting this.
-Please note that Knowledge Graph consumes a large number of Tokens!
+Please also note that Knowledge Graph consumes a large number of Tokens!

 ### Returns